Call4Cloud | MMP-C | Autopilot | Device Preparation

 With this important SslClientCertReference key missing we also could run into some weird issues when the OMADmClient needs to find the proper Certificate for renewal.

-A fun thing is, that in a normal situation in which you just have 1 certificate, this SslClientCertReference key and value should be automatically generated and set on the fly by the OMADMClient when our device is syncing with Intune.
+A fun thing is that in a normal situation where you just have one certificate, this SslClientCertReference key and value should be automatically generated and set on the fly by the OMADMClient when our device is syncing with Intune.

 The OMADMClient would kick off the GenerateSslClientCertreference function to start generating the required SSLClientCertReference